flynneva/flynn-labs/README.md

 ## Flynn Labs

 Welcome to Flynn Labs!
-This project is actively being developed so bare with us if anything does not work as expected.
+This project is actively being developed so bare with me if anything does not work as expected.
 Issues and Pull Requests are greatly appreciated.

-You can see this site deployed at [flynnlabs.dev](https://flynnlabs.dev)
+You can see this site live at [flynnlabs.dev](https://flynnlabs.dev)

 ### Features:
 - Live NCAA sports stats (source: [data.ncaa.com](http://data.ncaa.com/casablanca/scoreboard/basketball-men/d1/2020/02/22/scoreboard.json))
-- In-browser 3D view (source: [worldview](https://webviz.io/worldview/#/) from Cruise Automation)
+- In-browser 3D view (source: [three.js](https://github.com/mrdoob/three.js))

 ### Getting Started